fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.6.6.txt

 istio-$istiover/bin/istioctl x precheck
 # NOTE 1.6.6 did NOT have a concept of '--revision 1-6-6', that came with 1.7
-istio-$istiover/bin/istioctl operator init
+istio-$istiover/bin/istioctl operator init --hub gcr.io/istio-release

 kubectl get all -n istio-operator kubectl create ns istio-system

 kubectl apply -f istio-operator/istio-operator-1.6.6.yaml

-# until you see "Addons installed"
+# until you see "Ingress gateways installed|Addons installed"
-istio-operator/show-istio-operator-logs.sh
+istio-operator/show-istio-operator-logs.sh default

 # then wait for all components to be 'Running'
 watch -n2 kubectl get pods -n istio-system